MR

 Read on to learn more.

-Overview of Sales Tax Canada
+Overview of Sales Tax in Canada

 Sales Tax is a tax levied by the government of Canada on goods and services purchased within Canadian provinces.
 The tax is added to the cost of the goods and services and charged at the point of sale.